anrysys/blueprint-frontend-backend/README.md

-# Setellite Full-Stack Docker Docker Compose / Swarm
+# Blueprint Full Stack Application with Docker Compose/Swarm

 Full-stack application built with TypeScript, using Next.js for the frontend, NestJS for the backend, and Blueprint for styling.
 The backend exposes a RESTful API secured with JWT authentication.